ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 `AT&amp;T`

 do.
-Since Markdown supports Inline HTML, angle brackets are treated as HTML in the appropriate case.
-Just from things like
+Since Markdown supports inline HTML, angle brackets are treated as HTML in the appropriate case.
+Just for things like

 `4 < 5`